 Discover the secret painting techniques of some of the world’s most influential painters.
-Take a journey back in time with artist Mark Menendez in this week’s Jen’s Picks video, Painting Techniques of the Masters, available on ArtistsNetwork.tv!
+Take a journey back in time with artist Mark Menendez and get all of the instruction in his Painting Techniques of the Masters workshop!

 “It’s been said: To know where you’re going, you need to get a handle on where you’ve been,” says Mark.
 “There’s so much that we can learn from the artists of the past, techniques that we can incorporate into our own art.
 When I was learning under the apprenticeship of my instructor, I was brought through learning techniques of some of the greatest painters that have ever lived.”